S-a-m-K/heart_disease_prediction/README.md

 ### Summary:

-In summary, according to these studies, the following people are more likely to suffer from heart disease:
+In summary, the following groups are more likely to suffer from heart disease according to these studies:

-- People aged between 40 and 45 and between 51 and 54.
-Ultimately, women and men of all ages are affected, but the peak is highest in these age groups.
+* **Age Groups:** Individuals aged between 40 and 45 and between 51 and 54 are particularly at risk.
+While both women and men of all ages are affected, the incidence is highest within these age brackets.

-- Women are more affected than men.
-Namely 72%.
-For men, it is 43%.
+* **Gender Disparity:** Women are more affected than men, with a prevalence of 72% compared to 43% for men.

-- Patients with typical anginal chest pain only suffer from heart disease in just under 25% of cases compared to other types of chest pain.
-For the other types of heart pain, the probability increases to between 66 and 80%.
+* **Chest Pain Types:** Patients with typical anginal chest pain are diagnosed with heart disease in just under 25% of cases, whereas the probability increases to between 66% and 80% for other types of chest pain.
+Notably, over 43% of women with typical anginal pain have heart disease, compared to just under 18% of men.

-- Even with typical anginal pain, over 43% of women suffer from heart disease.
-For men, it is just under 18%.

-- The comparison with blood sugar levels does not seem to provide a clear prediction.
-Very few patients had values ​​that were too high.
+* **Blood Sugar Levels:** The analysis of blood sugar levels does not yield clear predictions, as very few patients exhibited values that were too high.

-- We do not get any clear results for blood pressure either.
-It actually seems that the rate of heart disease decreases with increasing blood pressure.
+* **Blood Pressure:** Similar to blood sugar, no clear conclusions can be drawn regarding blood pressure.
+In fact, it appears that the rate of heart disease decreases with increasing blood pressure.

-- Most patients have higher cholesterol levels.
-But overall, no significant differences can be found.
-Men with higher levels appear to be less affected.
+* **Cholesterol Levels:** Most patients have elevated cholesterol levels; however, no significant differences are observed.
+Men with higher cholesterol levels seem to be less affected by heart disease.

-- The resting electrocardiogram, on the other hand, provides better results.
-60% with an ST T-wave abnormality were classified as having heart disease.
-Patients with left ventricular hypertrophy appear to be less affected.
+* **Electrocardiogram Results:** The resting electrocardiogram provides more definitive results, with 60% of patients exhibiting ST T-wave abnormalities classified as having heart disease.
+Conversely, patients with left ventricular hypertrophy appear to be less affected.

-- Angina pectoris, on the other hand, is not a clear indicator.
-But this was already established when comparing the types of heart pain.
+* **Angina Pectoris:** Angina pectoris is not a reliable indicator of heart disease, which aligns with findings from the comparison of heart pain types.

-- The ST depression values ​​do not provide satisfactory results either, since most patients with heart disease did not show any fluctuation.
+* **ST Depression Values:** The ST depression values do not provide satisfactory results, as most patients with heart disease did not exhibit fluctuations.

-- The course of the ST segment appears to provide a clearer prediction.
-Over 70% with a downsloping course have heart disease.
+* **ST Segment Course:** The analysis of the ST segment course offers clearer predictions, with over 70% of patients exhibiting a downsloping course being diagnosed with heart disease.

-- Vessel 0 was the most affected.
-The treatment was largely successful.
+* **Treatment Outcomes:** Major Vessel 0 was the most affected area, and treatments were largely successful.

 # **Act**